WJW (TV): The Playhouse Square years

 Doug Adair joined WJW in September 1957 as an announcer and studio host before switching to the news department the following year.
 The station launched City Camera News as a five-minute news roundup directly following Guthrie, who eschewed coverage of local news due to being syndicated and did not cover the 1954 Sam Sheppard trial.
 City Cameras title came from the usage of Polaroid photographs taken at the scene of news events, which were then attached to cork board and broadcast on-air.
 By 1963, Adair was part of the station's 11 p.m. news alongside Guthrie, sportscaster FitzGerald and weatherman Hoffman, which began to be promoted on-air as a team.
 Guthrie was replaced by WEWS news director Joel Daly in September 1963, expanding City Camera to a half-hour broadcast.
 Daly was teamed in-studio with Adair for the 11 p.m. news, increasingly competitive in the ratings against Bill Jorgensen at KYW-TV and eventually became the market leader, retrospectively described as "the most formidable news team in the city".
 The 11 p.m. news was also the first newscast of any kind to directly combine the weather report and sportscast into the same program, and was the first to use the "happy talk" format.

 Veteran announcer Ken Coleman, who had increased visibility due to CBS's policy of local announcers calling NFL games for the network, joined WJW in late 1964 as lead sportscaster but left in 1966 to become the radio voice of the Boston Red Sox.
 ABC hired away Daly in 1967 to anchor for WBKB-TV, their owned-and-operated station in Chicago, with Martin Ross taking over for Daly.
-Adair left WJW for WKYC in the fall of 1970, signing a unprecedented four-year contract.
+Adair left WJW for WKYC in the fall of 1970, signing an unprecedented four-year contract.
 Adair's replacement was veteran newsman Murray Stewart; Ross died from cancer in April 1973, while Stewart was moved to the noon news the following year due to declining health.
 Under the anchor team of Jim Hale and Jeff Maynor, WJW's ratings declined significantly against a resurgent WEWS, which also adopted a "happy talk" format consulted by Frank Magid.